Posts

 AI Exam 4 - Products

-AI Practitioner Exam Prep - Products Abbreviations KMS = Amazon Key Mgmt Service product Developer Products (in ML frameworks layer) SageMaker AI = IDE plugin that is fully managed service that automates ML lifecycle ( from data prep to production) with " no-code" environment and handles infrastructure to streamline building, tuning , and deploying models.
+AI Practitioner Exam Prep - Products Abbreviations KMS = Amazon Key Mgmt Service product; A2I = Augmented AI Developer Products (in ML frameworks layer) SageMaker AI = IDE plugin that is fully managed service that automates ML lifecycle ( from data prep to production) with " no-code" environment and handles infrastructure to streamline building, tuning , and deploying models.
 Capabilities: Predictive analytics, computer vision, NLP, and fraud detection.
 Operations: Features auto-training and integrated logging.
 Security & Data: Secured via IAM ; integrates with S3 (storage), Lambda (triggers), CloudWatch ( monitoring) and API Gateway (endpoints) .
 Auto Model Tuning feature exists on Sagemaker.
 Auto Pilot = uses Clarify to show how ML models could make predictions. uses SHAP values.
 Auto finds the best hyperparameters.
-Canvas = No-code ML tool to crea...
+Canvas...